karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Entrepreneurship

 Business tips for startups by proven entrepreneurs
-"

 ### [The Smart Passive Income Online Business and Blogging Podcast](https://www.smartpassiveincome.com/)

 Topic: Entrepreneurship

-Pat Flynn from The Smart Passive Income Blog reveals all of his online business and blogging strategies, income sources and killer marketing tips and tricks so you can be ahead of the curve with your online business or blog.
+Pat Flynn from The Smart Passive Income Blog reveals all of his online business and blogging strategies, income sources, and killer marketing tips and tricks so you can be ahead of the curve with your online business or blog.
 Discover how you can create multiple passive income streams that work for you so that you can have the time and freedom to do what you love, whether it's traveling the world, or just living comfortably at home.
 Since 2008, he's been supporting his family with his many online businesses, and he's been openly sharing his wins, his losses, and all the lessons in...

 ### [Online Marketing Made Easy with Amy Porterfield](http://www.amyporterfield.com/)